reslp/iqtreeGUI/README.md

 - calculate Robinson-Foulds distances
 - generate random trees

+Special features of iqtreeGUI:
+- load and save configured analyses as XML files for maximum reproducibility

 Obtaining and configuring iqtreeGUI
 ================

-Executables are available for Linux, MacOS and Windows.
-The Windows and Linux versions were built using a combination of Docker and [pyinstaller] (https://pyinstaller.readthedocs.io).
+**Packaged releases:**

+Get the latest release [here] (https://github.com/reslp/iqtreeGUI/releases).
 For iqtreeGUI to work you will also need to download and install [IQ-TREE](http://www.iqtree.org).

 Once you have started iqtreeGUI you will have to set the correct path to the IQ-TREE executable.
 Click on iqtreeGUI -> GUI settings and select the iqtree executable.

-Another possibility is to download the complete source code using git clone:
+**Source code:**

+If you would like to try the latest version of iqtreeGUI with additional features (and maybe additional bugs), you can also download the complete source code:

 `git clone https://github.com/reslp/iqtreeGUI`

 This will download the complete iqtreeGUI repository, meaning that it will download the most recent version of iqtreeGUI.
-This version may differ from the provided binaries and may contain additional features and bugs.
 You can then start iqtreeGUI directly from the newly downloaded directory:

 `python iqtreegui.py`

-**Note:** iqtreeGUI needs Python3.
-I recommend installing [Anaconda] (https://www.anaconda.com).
+**Note:** iqtreeGUI needs Python3 (tested with v.3.6.8).
+I recommend installing it with [Anaconda] (https://www.anaconda.com).

 Building executables
 ===================
-If you are on Linux or MacOS you may execute the `build_all.sh` script to build iqtreeGUI for Linux and Windows.
-This requires pyinstaller and Docker to be installed.

-**Locally from source:**

-If you would like to use the very latest version of iqtreegui you can also build an executable from source code.
-However, these versions are experimental and may contain additional bugs.
+**Note:** These builing instructions are probably outdated and may not work.
+I will update them soon.

 Prerequisites to build from source: